Theme and Star Lectures

 January 16, 2025, 6:30-8:00pm

-The EMU Honors College invites you to attend this lecture by James Tatum, an EMU alum, which is not only intended to tell you what you need to know about money, but to tell it to you when you need to know it.
+The EMU Honors College invites you to attend this lecture by James Tatum III (EMU ’14).
+Attendees will learn what they need to know about money -- when they need to know it.

 Star Lecture Graphic for James Tatum